-Communication whether by eye movement, gesture, symbol, sign or verbal speech is vital to our pupils' learning, wellbeing and mental health, independence and self-esteem.
+Communication is vital to our pupils' learning, wellbeing and mental health, independence and self-esteem.
 We also know that our pupils can communicate certain needs through their behaviour.
 Therefore, we seek to offer the following support as appropriate:

-- Total communication environments with strategies appropriate to pupil's individual needs - Concise instructions minimising language and allowing for processing time. - Portable visual strategies to support spoken language where possible. - Clear routines. - Preparation for changes and transitions. - Visuals a visual symbol, photo, object or picture is permanent whereas spoken word disappear.
+- Total communication environments with strategies appropriate to pupil's individual needs - Concise instructions minimising language and allowing for processing time. - Portable visual strategies to support spoken language where possible. - Clear routines and transitions. - Visuals a visual symbol, photo, object or picture is permanent whereas spoken word disappears.
 Visuals allow time for language processing and prepare pupils for transitions.
 Visuals are transferrable e.g. between home and school.
 They can help reduce anxiety which impacts on self-regulation and positive behaviour.